trans-travel/trans-travel/us/al.md

    including public universities and university-run programs, such as medical organizations that are part of public universities.
 The public university provision takes effect on October 1, 2024.
+ * Federal regulations protecting trans people in were blocked in Tennessee due to the Tennessee v Becerra preliminary injunction on July 3, 2024.
+Thus trans people do not have many of the federal protections on the basis of sex when obtaining medical care in this state.

 ## Child Custody / Abuse